 important Note to CPSD Parents:

-Beginning with the 2021-22 School Year, the following district agreements are now contained within the Conway Public Schools Student Handbook:
+The following district agreements are now contained within the Conway Public Schools Student Handbook:

 - Directory Information- According to the Federal Education Rights and Privacy Act and Conway School Board Policy 4.13, "Unless the parent or guardian of a student (or student, if above the age of eighteen ) objects, "directory information" about a student may be made available to the public, military recruiters, post-secondary educational institutions, prospective employers of those students, as well as school publications such as annual yearbooks and graduation announcements.